shoober420/windows11-scripts/README.md

 WingetUpdateApps.bat (winget requires Application Information service)

-RemoveWindowsApps.bat (requires winget and powershell)
+RemoveWindowsApps.bat (requires winget and powershell) (EnableStore.bat required for this script to function if DisableServices.bat was executed)

 DisableAppInfo.bat / EnableAppInfo.bat